Gissio/radpro/docs/users.md

 **Q: My device is missing counts.
 What could be wrong?**

 **A:** Most likely you enabled background compensation.
 Background compensation works by removing counts.

+**Q: I enabled clicks but aren't hearing any clicks.
+What could be wrong?**

+**A:** Most likely you enabled pulses thresholding.
+Pulses thresholding enables pulse indication only above a certain threshold level of radiation.